COVID-19 Rapid Action Patient Dispatch Solution

 · Alleviate patient anxiety during the pandemic by eliminating the issue of information asymmetry

-· Save hospitals and patients time with the help of pre-registration and admission automation
+· Save hospitals and patients time with the help of pre-registration

 Please list the known issues, potential risks, grey-areas, etc in your project